Oliver Wahlstrom: Playing career

 As a free agent from the Bruins, Wahlstrom remained un-signed over the summer until he was signed to a one-year AHL contract with the San Jose Barracuda, affiliate to the San Jose Sharks, for the 2025–26 season on September 16, 2025.

+On September 15, 2026, Wahlstrom signed a one-year contract with Djurgårdens IF of the Swedish Hockey League (SHL).

 Personal life

 Wahlstrom grew up in Cumberland, Maine.
 He is a dual citizen of the United States and Sweden through his father, Joakim Wahlstrom.
 His father played at the University of Maine before playing professionally in Sweden.
 His mother, Penny Wahlstrom, also an athlete, lives in Maine.
 He has one sister, Alexandra, who was born in Sweden.
 Wahlstrom scored a highlight goal at age nine during a shootout contest before a Boston Bruins game in 2009.